Wilhelm-Lee/Carnival/README.md

 * [MinGW](https://www.mingw-w64.org/)

 Please note, unlike what we did preivously, Carnival is now assembled with those compilers' support.
-That means, you could have used your compilers to build this project and execute the result regaurdless about what your compilers are as long as they are in support. :)[^1.1]
+That means, you could have used your compilers to build this project and execute the result regardless about what your compilers are as long as they are in support. :)[^1.1]

 ## C Standard
 In Carnival, we use __C99__[^2] standard.

 ## Build
+*Please be aware, if you want to use your own compiler, then you need to use file "build.sh" first, in order to set proper environment variables. (e.t.
+C Compiler, Output directory)*

 ## DevLog
 __\[6th Mar, 2023\]__